Automated Token Audit Scripts for Design Systems

 Naming convention check passes for a token that uses camelCase Regex pattern only checks top-level keys, not nested namespace segments Update the convention validator to recurse into nested objects and validate every path segment

 Q: Should the audit script run before or after Style Dictionary compilation?
+Link to this section

 Run the structural schema validation before compilation and the CSS mapping verification after.
 Schema checks are fast and catch the errors most likely to break compilation — running them first prevents wasting minutes on a compilation step that was doomed from the start.
 The CSS verification step requires compiled output, so it necessarily runs second.

 Q: How do you handle tokens that are intentionally defined but not yet used?
+Link to this section

 Add a $status: reserved metadata field to the W3C DTCG token definition and configure the orphan detector to skip tokens carrying that flag.
 This gives teams a way to pre-declare tokens in the dictionary before the consuming components are built, without triggering false-positive audit failures.

 Q: What is the right threshold for blocking a PR versus warning?
+Link to this section

 Block on any error-severity finding: dangling aliases, schema violations, and naming convention failures that would produce invalid CSS.
 Warn on warning-severity findings: orphaned tokens (they may be used in a platform the manifest scanner does not cover), deprecated tokens still in use (they need a migration window), and tokens with missing $description fields.
 Revisit warning thresholds quarterly as the system matures.